 The local workforce sees a majority of individuals starting work during late hours, with a notable number of residents beginning their workday between 12:00 p.m. to 11:59 p.m.
 Commuting times for residents are generally short, with a significant portion of the population taking less than 15 minutes to get to work.

-Housing in this area is diverse, with a high number of vacant houses, and a mix of owner-occupied and renter-occupied housing units.
-The neighborhood predominantly features buildings with two units, as well as mobile homes, and houses built between 1960 and 1979.
+Housing in this area is diverse, with a high number of vacant houses, and a mix of fewer owner-occupied and greater renter-occupied housing units.
+The neighborhood predominantly features buildings with 2-9 units, as well as mobile homes, and houses built between 1940 and 1979.
 The area has a considerable number of vacant housing units for rent and migrant workers.
+Group quarters are also more prevalent.

 In terms of employment, women in the neighborhood are more likely to work in administrative and support and waste management services, while men have a higher likelihood of working in similar fields, as well as agriculture, forestry, fishing, and hunting.
 Both men and women in this neighborhood have lower representation in finance, insurance, real estate, professional, scientific, and technical services.